 Health Benefits of Quinoa: Weight Loss

-Quinoa has insoluble fiber, which helps keep you fuller longer.
+Quinoa has insoluble fiber, which helps keep you fuller longer and lose weight.
 It increases satiety, so you experience a feeling of fullness without overeating.
 Between the fiber content of quinoa and the amount of protein it provides, quinoa has been associated with reducing weight gain.
 Substituting traditional grains like wheat or rice with quinoa can be one small change that will provide more fiber and protein that can help you reach your weight-loss goals.